Jim Henson’s The Animal Show With Stinky And Jake

 R. Thatcher in 1990 for The Jim

-team further developed the Performance Control System of
+Bertram and the team further developed the Performance Control System

 character called Pixel, who was demonstrated on Tomorrow’s World by Brian Henson.
 The following year Hal Bertram and David Housman were joined by Karen